Services for people with a learning disability

 Autism is a lifelong developmental disability.
 It is part of the autism spectrum and is sometimes referred to as an autism spectrum disorder, or an ASD.
 Asperger syndrome is a form of autism.

-The team helps you to access a range of services and supports including:
+The team can help you access a range of services and supports, including:

 - training and employment opportunities

-For more information on these services, please contact the community learning disability team:
+For more information on these services, please contact your local social work office.